 The first European settlement in Elmhurst was founded in 1642 at the head of the Maspeth Creek.
 The town was destroyed due to increasing conflicts between Native Americans and the Dutch, and was replaced in 1652 by a new village located on safer ground inland, at what is now Queens Boulevard and Broadway.
 The English called the place Middelburgh, since Dutch authorities required a Dutch name, but referred to it as Newtown among themselves, to distinguish it from the old town at Maspeth.

-The opening of the subway in 1936 destroyed many of the old village’s landmarks, most notably the Moore Homestead, but vastly stimulated local growth.
+The opening of the subway in 1936 spurred local development which resulted in the destruction of much of the old village’s building stock, most notably the Moore Homestead.
 After the Second World War, Elmhurst became a place for architectural innovation.
-Influenced largely by the New York World’s Fair of 1964, buildings like the Pan American Motel, the Queen’s Mall and Bank of America’s branch at Queens Blvd changed the neighborhood’s landscape.
-In the 1980’s, a wave of immigration from many different countries changed Elmhurst from an almost exclusively white, middle-class suburban community into the most ethnically diverse neighborhood in the city.
+Influenced largely by the New York World’s Fair of 1964, buildings like the Pan American Hotel, the Queens Place Mall and the former Jamaica Savings Bank branch (site 15) changed the neighborhood’s landscape.
+In the 1980s, immigrants from many different countries changed Elmhurst from an almost exclusively white community to the most ethnically diverse neighborhood in the city.